Conjugacy in Miller's Groups: Converse Direction of Theorem A

 \section{Converse Direction of Theorem A}

 First, a lemma. \begin{lemma} Let $t=\max\{|r|:r\in R\}+1$.
-There exists a constant $C$ such that, for every conjugate pair $x\sim_{M(G)}y$ where the conjugacy is witnessed via a diagram with no $q$-corridors of type C, there exists a conjugator $g\in M(G)$ with length $|g|\leq 3t C(|x|+|y|)$. \end{lemma} \begin{proof} Suppose $x\sim_{M(G)}y$, but there exists no diagram witnessing $x\sim_{M(G)}y$ with $q$-corridors of type C. We first apply all possible $q$ conjugations in $x$ and $y$, which will increase their lengths by at most a factor of $t$.
-Fix some diagram witnessing $x\sim_{M(G)}y$.
+There exists a constant $C$ such that, for every conjugate pair $x\sim_{M(G)}y$ where the conjugacy is witnessed via a diagram with no $q$-corridors of type C, there exists a conjugator $g\in M(G)$ with length $|g|\leq 3t^2 C(|x|+|y|)$. \end{lemma} \begin{proof} Suppose $x\sim_{M(G)}y$, but there exists no diagram witnessing $x\sim_{M(G)}y$ with $q$-corridors of type C. First, if there is a subword of of the form $qwq^{-1}$, where $w\in K_1$, we replace it with the corresponding word $w'$ on the generators of $K_{-1}$, and replace similarly all words of the form $q^{-1}wq$, where $w\in K_{-1}$, with a word on the generators of $K_1$.
+This increases the length of $x$ and $y$ by at most a factor of $t$.
+Now, we fix some diagram witnessing $x\sim_{M(G)}y$.
 Applying the $q$-conjugations eliminates all $q$-corridors of type A in this diagram, so we may assume the diagram only contains $q$-corridors of types B and D. The word along outside boundary of a corridor $Q$ of type B is an element of $\langle X\cup\Theta\rangle_{M(G)}$.
 Since it is also the boundary of a disk, it is trivial in $M(G)$, and hence trivial in $\langle X\cup\Theta\rangle_{M(G)}$.
 Thus, we can fill in this disk using just cells corresponding to the commutation relations $x\theta_\alpha=\theta_\alpha x$, thereby eliminating the $q$-corridor.
 Since $q$-corridors cannot cross, we have not affected any other $q$-corridors, except for those completely enclosed by $Q$, which we have also eliminated.

 Let us do this for every $q$-corridor of type B. This gives us a diagram with only $q$-corridors of type D. Suppose there are two $q$-corridors of type D. Each of their cells has two $\theta_\alpha$ edges, which must be part of a $\theta$-corridor.
 By the same argument as in the beginning of the proof Lemma \ref{thcorwrap}, which does not use the assumption that no $\theta$'s are on the boundary of the diagram, a $\theta$-corridor cannot intersect either $q$-corridor twice.
 By inspection, we see that a $\theta$-corridor of types A,B, or D cannot intersect a $q$-corridor of type C precisely one time.
 Thus, any $\theta$-corridor intersecting one of them must be of type C, so we have following situation in Figure \ref{fig:qandtheta_crossing}.